 A more recent study modeled various inflow scenarios of 1) maximum water rights usage with no return, 2) anticipated demands and strategies exercised, 3) a TPWD-desirable ecological productivity inflow, and 4) minimum inflow necessary to meet identified salinity and ecological constraints (Guthrie et al. 2012).
 Scenarios 1 and 2 represent demands and conditions for the Year 2060.
-For Scenario 2 where anticipated demands and strategies are implemented (the most expected scenario), the change in median daily salinity was an increase of 1 part per thousand (ppt), and was very consistent with existing conditions in terms of frequency of occurrence of the desirable 10-20 ppt salinity range events.
+For Scenario 1 where anticipated demands and strategies are implemented (the most expected scenario), the change in median daily salinity was an increase of 1 part per thousand (ppt), and was very consistent with existing conditions in terms of frequency of occurrence of the desirable 10-20 ppt salinity range events.
 Scenario 2, which is a more extreme case of full demand and not return, had a median daily salinity increase of 4 ppt.
-There was little effect on frequency of occurrence of the desirable 10-20 ppt salinity range events in the upper Bay, but the number low salinity events (<10 ppt) decreases.
-In the lower Bay, Scenario 2 decreases desirable 10-20 ppt salinity range events and increases high salinity events (>25 ppt).
+There was little effect on frequency of occurrence of the desirable 10-20 ppt salinity range events.
+In the lower Bay, Scenario 2 decreases desirable 10-20 ppt salinity range events (<10 ppt) decreases.
+In the lower Bay, Scenario 2 decreases desirable 10-20 ppt salinity range events (>25 ppt).
 Given that Scenario 1 would be more likely as there would be returns expected and water planning and conservation strategies would be implemented.
 Given this information, salinity in the Bay in the future would not change significantly if these strategies are implemented.